SEARCH & WILDFLOWER HOME PAGE

 Alpine Kitten Tails Kitten Tails Snowlover Blue-Eyed Mary Mare's Tail Butter and Eggs Common Butter and Eggs Narrow-leaf Penstemon

-Scarlet Bugler Short Penstemon Crandall's Penstemon Formerly identified here as
+Scarlet Bugler Short Penstemon Crandall's Penstemon Formerly identified in the Four Corners region as

 Penstemon cyanocaulis Blue-stemmed Penstemon Hairy Penstemon Eaton's Penstemon Hall's Penstemon Harbour's Penstemon Thick Penstemon Narrow-leaf Penstemon Bridges Penstemon Rocky Mountain Penstemon Utah Penstemon Whipple's Penstemon Plantain Woolly Plantain American Brookline Recent genetic research indicates that Veronica should be placed in Plantaginaceae.
 Veronica Thyme-leaf Speedwell Veronica